vijeta-1709/Learning-SQL/README.md

 Assumption:
 No two users have sent the same number of messages in August 2022.

 Problem 7:
 Imagine you have a sales table with columns (id, product, amount).
 You want to first calculate the total sales per product, and then select only products with sales over 100.

+Problem 8:
+Assume you're given a table containing job postings from various companies on the LinkedIn platform.
+Write a query to retrieve the count of companies that have posted duplicate job listings.

+Definition:

+Duplicate job listings are defined as two job listings within the same company that share identical titles and descriptions.